The Acer GN246HL is one of the most popular and top-rated yet cheapest 144Hz gaming monitors available.

 Price & Similar Monitors

 The price for the Acer GN246HL gaming monitor is currently around $200 which makes it one of the cheapest 144Hz 1ms gaming monitor available.

-In case you want a higher quality 144Hz gaming monitor, have a look at the LG 24GM79G.
+In case you want both FreeSync and Motion Blur Reduction, have a look at the LG 24GL600F.

 The Acer GN246HL is the most affordable 1080p 144Hz 1ms gaming monitor and it has proven its reliability and performance over the years.

 Nowadays, there are newer models with extra features and slimmer designs, but if you are on a really limited budget, the Acer GN246HL is still a solid choice.

 However, if you want the Acer GN246HL because of its LightBoost motion blur reduction technology, we highly recommend you invest in the LG 24GL600F instead.

 If don’t care for LightBoost or MBR, you should definitely go with the Acer XFA240.

 Acer GN246HL Specifications